bbohling/dotfiles/readme.md

 # Brandon's ~~Dries's~~ Dotfiles

-Still a work in progress as I switch from ZSH to Fish.
+Still a work in progress as I switch ~~from ZSH to Fish~~ back to Bash.

 ## What Is This?